+Any other memorable recipes from your childhood?
 My mom gave me her recipe for a Dutch dish called cabbage pudding.
 It doesn’t sound very appetizing, but it was really quite wonderful, chopped meat wrapped in layers of cabbage and baked slowly.
 She’d make it in a round casserole dish, then dump it upside down on a plate, and serve it with a white sauce.
 Probably the reason I liked it so much was that it looked like a cake.
 As a kid I thought, “Ooooh, it’s dinner, but it’s cake!”

 Stop asking Joan Jett about her protein intake, k?
 From The Guardian:

 I like my vegetables plain.
 I don’t stuff veg with veg, I’d rather eat boiled potatoes with a little salt.
 I’m a side dish person.
 When I go out, I order three side dishes.
 On the tour bus, I like Indian food: chana masala, naan, boiled rice.
 The Indians get vegetarianism like no other nation.
 They love their beans.
 That’s my main source of protein, but it’s crazy that people always ask me about my protein intake.
 I’m like, chill out; we need a quarter of the protein that we actually eat.
 It’s OK to use your status to influence people about this kind of thing.
 At the end of the day, billions of animals are still going to die – I just hope that I can help reduce the number.

 Poly Styrene, frontwoman for the X-Ray Spex, told meat dishes: “OH BONDAGE UP YOURS!”
 From the Independent: “You wouldn’t know it but I’m very good at . . . cooking vegetarian food, simple tofu stir-fries and homemade soups.”